edchelstephens/react-flux/NOTES.md

 # React Router Dom Route takes two arguments, the path and then the component to render if the path matches.

+# When a path matches, the Route will always render the component along with the others,

+# Route allows multi matching, so make use of exact for accuracy.

 # Use exact on route for exact match. `<Route path="/" exact component={HomePage} />`